Need Help?

 Need professional advice for your consent to let with MBS Lending Ltd?
 There are various implications when it comes to letting out your property with an existing residential mortgage - you should seek professional assistance.

-Due to problems with the area we live in (it's rough!), we are keen to relocate.
-As disposing of the property will involve early repayment charges to MBS Lending Ltd of £5000, we considered that it would be sensible to let it out.
-In the circumstances we need consent to let from MBS Lending Ltd only 12 months.
-What can I do to get consent?
+Having endured living in a rough area for 3 years now, we are keen to relocate.
+As disposing of the property will involve early repayment charges to MBS Lending Ltd of £3500, we considered that it would be sensible to rent it out.
+So, we need to obtain a consent to lease from MBS Lending Ltd only for less than a year.
+Will MBS Lending Ltd grant consent?

 There may be various tax and legal (from restrictions on title, lease prohibitions to planning issues) implications when letting out your property.
 You should always seek the advice of a solicitor and accountant before letting out your property.